cisocrgroup/pocoweb/README.md

 #### Mysql
 Pocoweb uses a mysql database to store its data.
-You need to create a database called `pocoweb` with an according user account and update Pocoweb's configuration file `config.ini`
+You need to create a database called `pocoweb` with an according user account and update Pocoweb's configuration file `config.ini`.

 In order to create the tables for Pocoweb you can issue the command:
 `mysql -h dbhost -u dbuser -p < db/tables.sql`.